ohabash/Bulma-grunt-admin/README.md

 * start grunt __watch__ and __browserSync__ tasks with `grunt`

 * your browser should pop up serving this content on `http://localhost:3000/`.
 Try to edit the scss to see it in action

+* Click on the close menu button from the bottom of the sidebar to close menu